vmtk/SlicerExtension-VMTK/Docs/CenterlineDisassembly.md

 The components of a centerline can be:

-      - bifurcation parts
+      - bifurcations,
-      - branches, centerline parts that exclude the bifurcations
+      - branches, i.e,  centerline parts that exclude the bifurcations,
       - centerlines, i.e, one complete centerline from the first endpoint to every other endpoint.